CaitlinCollins/Third-Party-APIs/README.md

 [Deploy Link](https://github.com/CaitlinCollins/Third-Party-APIs#deploy-link)
 ## Description ##
-The purpose of this project was to create a calendar appliction that allows the user to save events for each hour of the day.
+The purpose of this project was to create a calendar application that allows the user to save events for each hour of the day.
 ## Tools ##
 * Functions
 * For Loops